BohBohMah/Password-generator/README.md

 # Password-generator
-TThis is a password generator made in python
+This is a password generator made in python
+Made by BohBohMah